-- Have students explain something they just learned in partners.
+- Have students explain something they just learned with partners.

-- Require a response from everyone, rather than calling on one student by using individual white boards, or having students signal yes or no with sign-language.
+- Require a response from everyone, rather than calling on one student, by using individual white boards or by having students signal yes or no with sign-language.

 - Teach outside.
-This of course, could have the opposite effect with students being even more distracted, but on a beautiful day it could be a nice break for everyone to sit under a tree a tree with a clip board rather inside at a desk.
+This, of course, could have the opposite effect with students being even more distracted, but on a beautiful day it could be a nice break for everyone to sit under a tree with a clipboard rather than inside at a desk.

 - Animate those PowerPoints!
 If you don’t have time or know how to do it yourself, you could probably find a helpful upper-grade student who could add some animation to a PowerPoint that already has the content.

 - Require students to take notes.
 Every so often, have them do a quick, related sketch in the margins.
 For example, if you are learning about Abraham Lincoln, give them 30 seconds to draw log cabin in the corner of the paper.